- Why can't I activate Formidable Pro?

 Q. Why isn't my form sending emails?

 - Contact your webhost to let them know about the issue.
-The problem is on their end so they will help troubleshoot it.

 Q. What plugins are known to cause conflicts?